tedunderwood/DataMunging/readme.md

 # DataMunging

-This repo contains scripts (mostly in Python) for wrangling data and metadata drawn from HathiTrust.
+This repo contains scripts (mostly in Python) for correcting OCR and wrangling metadata drawn from HathiTrust.

+###OCRnormalizer
+In particular, the folder OCRnormalizer contains scripts that correct and normalize OCR versions of English books published after 1700.
+They address the notorious "long S" problem, rejoin words broken across a linebreak, standarize word division rules, and normalize spelling to modern British practice.

 For instance, if you've got metadata from Hathi as a bunch of separate .json files (one per volume) but would prefer to have that as a single .tsv table, the script in /HathiMetadata will do that.